70 Famous Landmarks in Italy to Visit: The Ultimate Guide

 Other popular attractions include the Gardens of Augustus, the Villa San Michele, and the Church of San Michele.

-A fun fact about Capri is that it has been a popular destination for celebrities and artists over the years, including the famous French writer and philosopher Albert Camus, who once said that “Capri has taught me to live.”
+A fun fact about Capri is that it has been a popular destination for celebrities and artists over the years, including the famous French writer and philosopher Albert Camus, who once said, “Capri has taught me to live.”

 Landmarks in Naples